Body Shape Guide

 Soft Pear Body Shape

-A soft pear has hips wider than bust with softer, rounder curves and less angular definition.
-The hip-to-bust difference is present but the overall silhouette is more rounded.
+A soft pear has hips only gently wider than bust — roughly 5–10% — with softer, rounder curves and less angular definition than a classic pear.
 Common in women with evenly distributed body fat that settles more in the lower body.

 Athletic Pear Body Shape